Updated April 24, 2026

 median annual salary

-You'll spend $15k-$36k and 2.3 years to start earning $61k — that's roughly 6-12 months to pay back your training costs, making this one of the faster payback periods in health care.
+You'll spend $15k-$36k and 2.3 years to start earning $61k — that's 5-14 months to pay back your training costs, faster than most associate degree programs.

 Salaries vary by location and setting.
 Medical Laboratory Technicians in metropolitan areas and specialty practices typically earn more than the national median.